 2. Health Insurance Benefit (for doctoral students):

 Once a doctoral student is enrolled in GASP, s/he is eligible for the student health insurance plan offered by the University Health Center.
 The Graduate School will pay the premium for each term that a doctoral student is supported on GASP.
 This award is considered an employee benefit in conjunction with the student's assistantship appointment.
 Each student will receive information from the insurance company on benefits and filing claims.
 This policy only covers the student, NOT dependents.
 Students must obtain and pay the cost of a separate health insurance policy for his/her dependents.

 If a doctoral student is supported with a stipend on a research grant (usually on an RA), the health insurance premium must be paid by the source of the stipend.
 Research Administration Policy 50.5, found here, provides details: http://research.charlotte.edu/departments/grants-contracts-administration/research-administration-policies-and-procedures.

 Some doctoral students may decline enrollment in the insurance offered under GASP; however, this must be done through the Student Health Services Office.
 More information on the health insurance plan and how to waive the benefit may be found here: https://studenthealth.charlotte.edu/insurance/insurance.

-- An assistantship paying $18,500 or more (a minimum of $9,250 per semester) per academic year for doctoral students paid through the UNC Charlotte Payroll Office, or qualifying fellowship, or an assistantship paying $14,000 or more (a minimum of $7,000 per semester) per academic year for master's students paid through the UNC Charlotte Payroll Office, or qualifying fellowship.
+- A 20-hour/week assistantship paying $18,500 or more (a minimum of $9,250 per semester) per academic year for doctoral students paid through the UNC Charlotte Payroll Office, or qualifying fellowship, or an assistantship paying $14,000 or more (a minimum of $7,000 per semester) per academic year for master's students paid through the UNC Charlotte Payroll Office, or qualifying fellowship.
+A graduate student specific position with a government research agency may be considered a qualifying fellowship.